hbctraining/Pseudobulk-for-scRNAseq/lessons/08a_miloR.md

 nhoodAdjacency dimension(2): 1 1
 ```

-The major differences between Milo and a SingleCellExperiment comes from the slots where `nhood` values are stored, as this is information that is uniquely stored in our Milo object.
+The major differences between Milo and a SingleCellExperiment comes from the slots where the `nhood` values are stored, as this is information that is uniquely stored in our Milo object.
 These values will be automatically populated as we use the various function built into the package.

 ## Milo workflow

-Now that we have our dataset in the correct format, we can begin utilizing the Milo workflow.
+Now that we have our dataset in the correct format, we can begin the Milo workflow.

 ### Creating neighborhoods